agude/agude.github.io/_drafts/2017-12-20-blue-fate-dice-retest.md

 ### Statistics

 It is possible that the dice are biased (or fine) and the test that says otherwise is just a statistical fluke.
-At _P_ < 0.01 that happens 1 in 100 times.
-Performing further tests would answer this question: biased dice would have more results with a low _P_-value, while unbiased dice would have few.
+At _p_ < 0.01 that happens 1 in 100 times.
+Performing further tests would answer this question: biased dice would have more results with a low _p_-value, while unbiased dice would have few.

 ### Systematics